MISP/misp-website/content/blog/MISP.2.4.159.released.md

 banner: /img/blog/graph-syria.png
 ---

 We are pleased to announce the immediate availability of MISP v2.4.159.
-This releases includes many improvements, bugs fixing and improvement concerning performance on large dataset.
+This releases includes many improvements, bug fixes and improvements concerning performance on large datasets.

 # Performance Improvements